 If you’re wondering how to reduce no–show appointments, you’re likely not alone.
 Patient no-shows and late cancellations can be costly for medical practitioners.
 A Huffington Post Canada article reported that no-show appointments occur at a rate ranging of 10 percent to 25 percent at Toronto General Hospital when patients are not reminded about their appointment.
 That has a really adds up when you factor in lost physician time, labour to schedule and reschedule appointments, and the cost of handling paperwork.

-- Confirm appointments: Patients are five times more likely to show up for a scheduled appointment if they receive a Poll your patients on their preferred method of communication (text, email or phone call).
+According to Medical Practice Insider, patients are five times more likely to show up for a scheduled appointment if they receive a poll on their preferred method of communication (text, email or phone call).
 For best results, send a confirmation when an appointment is scheduled and a reminder 24 to 48 hours before the scheduled time.

-- Reduce lead times: Booking appointments far in advance increases the likelihood that a patient will forget and be a no-show.
-In fact, no-shows for same-day appointments are 50 percent less than appointments made three weeks in advance.
+Booking appointments far in advance increases the likelihood that a patient will forget and be a no-show.
+According to the Medical Practice Insider article linked to above, no-shows for same-day appointments are 50 percent less than appointments made three weeks in advance.
 It could be beneficial to avoid scheduling wellness exams a year in advance.
 Instead, offer to contact the patient closer to when their yearly exam would be due.
 Mail a magnetic notepad, imprinted with contact details, reminding patients to schedule their exam.
 Follow up with those who don’t make an appointment with a text, email or phone call.

 Make it easy for your patients to keep their appointments with these simple tips: confirm scheduled appointments, reduce lead times, provide tangible reminders, foster loyalty, reward do-shows and fill in missed appointments with a will-call list.
 No-show appointments will soon be a thing of the past.